 - Some of the processed foods contain choline in it when lecithin is added to it.

 To know how to spot Choline deficiency, one should understand what it is Choline.
-Choline is a kind of Vitamin B-complex and folate, that is produced by the human body in a very limited quantity.
-It is a water-soluble nutrient that has its own importance in the functioning of the body organs.
-Choline is found in several ingredients we add to our meals in routine basis.
-However, Choline deficiency still exists in nearly 90 per cent of people who don’t have the required amount of choline in their diet.
+Choline is a kind of Vitamin B-complex and folate produced by the human body in a minimal quantity.
+It is a water-soluble nutrient that is important in the functioning of the body organs.
+Choline is present in several ingredients we add to our meals on a routine basis.
+However, Choline deficiency still exists in nearly 90 per cent of people who don’t have the required amount of Choline in their diet.

-Choline is mainly important in the process of methylation that forms DNA.
+Choline is mainly essential in the process of methylation that forms DNA.
 This process also helps in passing signals through the nerves and in the process of detoxification.
-Choline is also vital for the smooth functioning of acetylcholine, that holds a prime role in the communication of the nerves, as well as, for the movement of the muscles.
+Choline is vital for the smooth functioning of acetylcholine, which holds a prime role in the communication of the nerves and the movement of the muscles.
 The micronutrient is also necessary for the functioning of the brain.

-The prime role of choline is transporting fats and its metabolism.
-Hence, it becomes equally important for various body organs like the liver, brain, nervous system, etc. Choline is very important for the brain also, as it is necessary for the cognitive function too.
-It is also an important element for the growth of acetylcholine, which is a molecule essential for the functions of the brain and the nerve.
+The prime role of choline is transporting fats and their metabolism.
+Hence, it becomes equally essential for various body organs like the liver, brain, nervous system, etc. Choline is also vital for the brain, as it is necessary for cognitive function.
+It is an essential element for the growth of acetylcholine, which is a molecule required for the parts of the brain and the nerve.

-Choline is also used for the production of phosphatidylcholine that is a key element for the fatty membrane in the human cells, which also includes the cells of the brain.
-This process also allows the cells to intake and remove the nutrients and wastage from it.
+Choline produces phosphatidylcholine, which is a crucial element for the fatty membrane in the human cells, including the brain cells.
+This process also allows the cells to intake and remove the nutrients and waste.